Automated Trustworthiness Oracle Generation for Machine Learning Text Classifiers: Evaluation

 \subsubsection{\textbf{RQ2}: Effectiveness and Efficiency of TOKI}

-We also address \textbf{RQ2.1} by measuring the effectiveness of TOKI-lime in G-mean with various values of $\theta$\textsubscript{\textit{dist}}.
-The result shown in Figure~\ref{fig:experimental_result_rq1} reveals that the optimal value of $\theta$\textsubscript{\textit{dist}} ranges from 0.2 to 0.4, depending on the models under test.
-Across all four trustworthiness datasets, when $\theta$\textsubscript{\textit{dist}} exceeds 0.6, G-mean drops significantly.
+Intuitively, increasing $\theta$\textsubscript{\textit{dist}} leads to an over-inclusion of words as keywords, which results in a bias towards classifying predictions as trustworthy.
+This increases sensitivity while reducing specificity.
+Conversely, decreasing $\theta$\textsubscript{\textit{dist}} causes related keywords to be overlooked, leading to a bias towards classifications of predictions as untrustworthy, thereby reducing sensitivity and increasing specificity.
+Hence, we also address \textbf{RQ2.1} by measuring the effectiveness of TOKI-lime with various values of $\theta$\textsubscript{\textit{dist}} using G-mean, a metric that balances sensitivity and specificity.
+Figure~\ref{fig:experimental_result_rq1} reveals that the optimal value of $\theta$\textsubscript{\textit{dist}} ranges from 0.2 to 0.4, depending on the models under test.
+Across all trustworthiness datasets, when $\theta$\textsubscript{\textit{dist}} exceeds 0.6, G-mean drops significantly.
 In this case, TOKI considers all words as keywords and biases for labeling predictions as trustworthy.
 In the subsequent experiments, we set $\theta$\textsubscript{\textit{dist}} to 0.3, as it balances the effectiveness across the benchmark.

 The \textit{next} experiment compares TOKI, Naive, and TOKI (--K.I) with different explanation methods against the benchmark outlined in Table~\ref{table:ground_truths}.
 The experimental results are presented in Table~\ref{table:experimental_result_rq2_5_6}. \begin{itemize} \item \textbf{RQ2.2}: \textit{Comparing TOKI and Naive}.
 TOKI consistently outperforms Naive across all datasets.
-Naive shows good precision but relatively low specificity and G-mean, especially on Dong's and our trustworthiness datasets.
+Naive occasionally shows good precision, sensitivity and F1-score but relatively low specificity and G-mean, especially on Dong's, Issues, and our trustworthiness datasets.
 This indicates that Naive is biased toward labeling predictions as trustworthy, resulting in misclassifying untrustworthy predictions as trustworthy.

 \item \textbf{RQ2.3}: \textit{Ablation study~--~the effect of keywords}.
 TOKI (--K.I) underperforms compared to TOKI with low accuracy and G-mean across all datasets.
 On Dong's and HateXplain trustworthiness datasets, TOKI (--K.I) shows high specificity and precision, but other metrics remain low.
 This suggests a bias against labeling predictions as trustworthy, leading to misclassifying trustworthy predictions as untrustworthy.
 In terms of efficiency, TOKI (–K.I) and TOKI have similar processing times for computing trustworthiness labels, indicating that most of the time is spent on explaining predictions.
 Although keyword identification is time-consuming, it is only run once to assess the trustworthiness of a batch of predictions.